jerryfat/FIX-Gateway/README-MAVPX4.md

 (no error if python 3.10-)

 =================================================================================================
+## Install MAVSDK the default used in example repo
+$ pip install mavsdk
 =================================================================================================
 ## Installing Dronekit
 DroneKit-Python can be installed on a Linux, Mac OSX, or Windows computer that has Python 2.7 and can install Python packages from the Internet.